 ROI in marketing is the return you get from investing in marketing.
 When you calculate ROI for marketing, you attribute profit and revenue growth to marketing tactics and their impact.
 By calculating ROI in marketing, you can see how your marketing tactics contribute to your business’s growth.

-The simplest way to calculate marketing ROI is with this formula:
+The simplest way is with this marketing ROI formula:

 (Return - Investment)/ Investment